pragmint/open-practices/practices/treat-broken-builds-like-outages.md

 ## When to Experiment

-- You are a developer who needs a clean and up-to-date branch to merge changes into.
+- You're a developer who needs a clean and up-to-date branch to merge changes into.
-- You are an engineering manager who needs to reduce debugging time and integration friction, so you can maintain steady delivery flow.
+- You're an engineering manager who needs to reduce debugging time and integration friction so you can maintain steady delivery flow.

 ## How to Gain Traction

 ### Establish a Clear "Stop-the-Line" Policy

-Define an explicit team agreement: when the build breaks, restoring it is the top priority.
+Define an explicit team agreement: When the build breaks, restoring it is the top priority.
 No new feature work proceeds until the build is green again.
 Be precise about what qualifies as a broken build (e.g., failing required checks on main) and what “fixed” means.
 Ambiguity will weaken the practice.

 ### Define Ownership and Response Expectations